DataBiosphere/encode-ingest/README.md

 # ENCODE Ingest

 Batch ETL pipeline to mirror ENCODE data into the Terra Data Repository (TDR).
+See the [architecture documentation](https://github.com/DataBiosphere/encode-ingest/blob/master/ARCHITECTURE.md) for further design details.

 ## Getting Started

-Orchestartion of the ETL flows in this project is implemented using [Argo Workflows](https://argoproj.github.io/argo-workflows/).
+Orchestration of the ETL flows in this project is implemented using [Argo Workflows](https://argoproj.github.io/argo-workflows/).

 The core extraction and transformation data pipelines are implemented in [Scio](https://spotify.github.io/scio/) on top of Apache Beam.